vllm-project/vllm/README.md

 ## Performance

-vLLM outperforms HuggingFace Transformers (HF) by up to 24x and Text Generation Inference (TGI) by up to 3.5x, in terms of throughput.
+vLLM outperforms Hugging Face Transformers (HF) by up to 24x and Text Generation Inference (TGI) by up to 3.5x, in terms of throughput.
 For details, check out our [blog post](https://vllm.ai).

 <p align="center">